apache/flink/docs/dev/table/hive/read_write_hive.zh.md

 If you need to query Hive views, please note:

-1. You have to switch to the Hive catalog before you can query views in that catalog.
+1. You have to use the Hive catalog as your current catalog before you can query views in that catalog.
+It can be done by either `tableEnv.useCatalog(...)` in Table API or `USE CATALOG ...` in SQL Client.
 2. Hive and Flink SQL have different syntax, e.g. different reserved keywords and literals.
 Make sure the view's query is compatible with Flink grammar.

 ## Writing To Hive